We foster and support children’s healthy brain development in the Caribbean and all tropical regions worldwide.

 ⊛ We build local capacity for assessing neurodevelopment in ways that are culturally reliable and valid in the Caribbean and in tropical developing regions.

-⊛ We develop and disseminate best practice policies for child neurodevelopment to local, national, regional, and international policymakers.
+⊛ We develop and disseminate best practice policies to strengthen child neurodevelopment to local, national, regional, and international policymakers.